B.Biotech. Adv - Hon I (UOW), PhD Virology (UQ)

-Dr. Roby currently holds the position of Research Fellow in Biochemistry at the School of Dentistry and Medical Sciences in Wagga Wagga.
 Dr. Roby is a virologist and innate immunologist by training and is passionate about virology research.
-Dr. Roby obtained his Ph.D. from the University of Queensland (2014) for work on a DNA-launched, replicating West Nile virus vaccine.
-He recently worked as a postdoctoral researcher at the University of Washington, Seattle where he gained expertise in innate immune signalling in response to flaviviral infections; ultimately finding that these viruses destabilize signalling components to antagonize host defence.
+Dr. Roby obtained his Ph.D. from UQ (2014) for work on a DNA-launched, replicating West Nile virus vaccine.
+He worked as a postdoctoral researcher at the UW, Seattle where he gained expertise in innate immune signalling in response to flaviviral infections.

-Dr. Roby co-supervises and mentors several HDR candidates (both Honours and PhD students) through the Forwood lab in projects focused upon revealing the structural basis of virus-host protein interactions.
+Dr. Roby co-supervises and mentors several HDR candidates (both Honours and PhD students) through the Forwood lab and THRIIVE in projects focused upon revealing the structural and molecular basis of virus-host protein interactions that drive virulence and pathogenesis.

-Dr. Roby conducts research to investigate virus-host protein interactions and the structure-function relationship of viral virulence factors through the Forwood lab.
+Dr. Roby conducts research to investigate virus-host interactions and the structure-function relationship of viral virulence factors through the Forwood lab and THRIIVE.
 Dr. Roby participates in several projects that include: